 You must specify employer’s national insurance contributions for salaries and other benefits for work performed in Norway and on the Norwegian shelf.

-- is covered by the social insurance legislation of another country pursuant to a social convention or the EEA agreement
+- is comprised by the national insurance legislation of another country according to a social security convention or the EEA Agreement

 - is a foreign employee who is not a member of the Norwegian National Insurance Scheme and who works on the Norwegian continental shelf or in Norwegian territorial waters